5.3.1 Employee Right-to-Know Policy

 - The methods used to inform employees of the hazards of infrequent tasks and unlabeled pipes.

 Central Lakes College is dedicated to provide safe and healthful facilities for students, faculty, staff, visitors, and comply with State and Federal Occupational Health and Safety requirements.
-As part of this effort CLC has collected material safety data sheets (MSDSs) from our vendors for hazardous chemicals, ensured that containers are labeled and signs are present in the hazardous areas.
+As part of this effort CLC has collected Safety Data Sheets from our vendors for hazardous chemicals, ensured that containers are labeled and signs are present in the hazardous areas.
 Employees are trained about the hazardous materials, harmful physical agents and infectious agents they are exposed to on the job.

 This program applies to all work operations in our college where staff, faculty and students may be exposed to hazardous substances, harmful physical agents or infectious agents under normal working conditions or during an emergency situation.
 Faculty, staff and students all share responsibility for minimizing their exposure to hazardous conditions.

-The Environmental Health and Safety Officer is the program coordinator for the Employee Right to Know Program.
-The Health and Safety Officer will review and update the program, as necessary.
+The Environmental Health and Safety (EHS) Officer is the program coordinator for the Employee Right to Know Program.
+The EHS Officer will review and update the program, as necessary.
 Copies of the written program may be obtained from the Office of Environmental Health and Safety.

 Supervisors are responsible for ensuring that employees under their supervision have been properly trained on the hazards of the substances and equipment they use.
 The Office of Environmental Health and Safety will support supervisors in meeting the training requirements.